-In the interests of enhancing biodiversity and to accord with the NPPF.
+In the interests of enhancing biodiversity and to accord with the NPPF and Core Strategy Policy SP18. .

-16. The reserved matters application for landscaping shall include details of acoustic fencing to be installed along the boundary with Wolsey Croft.
+16. The reserved matters application for landscaping shall include details of acoustic fencing to be installed along the boundary with Wolsey Croft and details of the proposed railings to the frontage of the site.
 The development shall be undertaken in accordance with the approved details.